VeerpalKaur1511/MvcButton/Readme.txt

 then i add a new item named Index.cshtml under views/Helloworld. then in the next step i updated my content with the code for getting tittle and index and change content with following Button!
 Button!
-Button! and then test my app and its running successfully.
+Button! and then test my app and its running successfully. in the next step i change my title, index and footer in layout for changes from MvcButton to  Pinky-ponky-Button and then run the app its ........... good

+in the next Change the title and <h2> element from index to button List and its my button list and then test the app.